wmccrthy/LuauASTExplorer/README.md

 ### Development Guidelines
 - **Follow TypeScript best practices**
-- **Add tests** for new functionality
+- **Add tests** for new functionality (both frontend and Lua)
 - **Update documentation** as needed
 - **Test with various Luau code samples**
+- **Use conventional commit messages** for changelog automation

+### PR Title Format
+Use these formats for automatic changelog creation:
+- `#feat Add new feature description` → Creates feature changelog entry
+- `#bug Fix issue description` → Creates bug fix changelog entry
+- `#chore Update documentation` → No changelog entry (maintenance)

 ## 📋 Requirements

-- **VSCode** 1.60.0 or higher
+- **VSCode** 1.74.0 or higher
 - **Lute** (latest version)
-- **Foreman** (See [Foreman](https://github.com/Roblox/foreman) for installation instructions)
+- **Foreman** or **Rokit** (See installation instructions linked above)
 - **Node.js** 16+ (for development)

 ## 🐛 Known Issues

 - Large AST trees (1000+ nodes) may have performance impact
-- Diffing is not perfect, but it's a work in progress (open to suggestions and improvements)
-  - Removals don't show up because we don't yet inject the removed nodes into the displayed AST
+- Some complex and niche types may not display perfectly in tooltips
+- Code translation works for most AST nodes but may fall back to path display for edge cases (eg, Trivia, Position, Location)

 ## 📄 License